Square vs. Clover: Quick Facts, Detailed Features, Pricing, and Our Verdict

 • Avoid certain types of businesses: Clover might not be suitable for mid-market or enterprise businesses with complex operations due to potential limitations in scalability and customization.
 Very small businesses or startups with tight budgets may find Clover’s costs prohibitive.

 Additionally, businesses that require highly specialized or custom POS features might find Clover’s customization options limiting.
 High-risk retail businesses (vape, smoke, CBDs, etc.) should also avoid Clover as it’s not a secondary payment processor.
+Find Clover POS alternatives in our guide.

-Square vs Clover: Pricing, Costs, Fees, and Contracts
+Square vs. Clover: Pricing, Costs, Fees, and Contracts

 Let’s examine how Square POS and Clover POS compare regarding pricing offerings.